 Resource-friendly expansion strategy Due to constantly growing company activity, we had reached the limits of our old headquarter building.
 We have therefore assessed several options to extend our old facility, erecting a new building or relocating to another location.
 In 2016, we decided to move to an existing building approximately 30 km from our previous location.
 Besides practical advantages, this solution also has ecological benefits, since materials and energy consumption and therefore greenhouse gas emissions for constructing a new building are avoided, which would have had a significant impact on our carbon footprint.
+Furthermore, the connection to public transportation is better in Hallbergmoos, so it is easier for the employees to reach the office without their own car.
 Downside to this solution is, however, that for some employees commuting distances may be longer to the new location.
 To compensate for ecological effects, Optima compensates all non-avoidable emissions also from employee commuting.
+In addition, we grant parallel working times to make group commuting possible.
 Greenhouse gas emissions balance Starting with the year 2012, we are assessing our annual Corporate Carbon Footprint, meaning the greenhouse gas emissions balance of all company operations, including up- and downstream processes of the value chain.
 The advantage of the Carbon Footprint is that it includes emissions from energy and fuels, material-related emissions of the upstream and downstream value chains as well as other indirect emission sources like business travel and commuting of employees.
 Thus, it gives valuable insights into the ecologic hotspots of a company's environmental balance and provides a single indicator that is easy to monitor.
 The calculation itself is carried out by our environmental consulting partner DFGE - Institute for Energy, Ecology, Economy, in accordance with the GHG Protocol standard.

-The total emissions for Optima amount to 500 t CO2e for calendar year 2016.

-Of these, 3% are caused by consumption of fuels for vehicles and heating (Scope 1).
+The total emissions for Optima amount to 491t CO2e for calendar year 2017.
+Of these, 2% are caused by consumption of fuels for vehicles and heating (Scope 1).
 Emissions from purchased energy (Scope 2) also amount to 3%.
-The majority of emissions, with 94%, are other indirect emissions that occur along the value chains.
+The majority of emissions, with 95%, are other indirect emissions that occur along the value chains.

-Compared to the previous year, absolute emissions have decreased notably from 611 t CO2e to 500 t CO2e by 18%, mainly due to lower sales and connected lower production figures.
+Compared to the previous year, absolute emissions have decreased slightly from 500 t CO2e to 491 t CO2e by 2%.
+Several reasons can be accounted here.
+The sales volume decreased, also the change to the new office space with other heating and power supply system has to be taken into account.
 Within Scope 3, especially the category of Purchased Goods & Services influences our emissions balance.
 This category includes the energy related emissions of contract manufacturing as well as value chain emissions of the materials used in production.
-The following graphic shows the share of emissions within Scope 3.
+The following graphic shows the share of emissions within Purchased Goods and Services.
+The biggest position within this category is held by packaging material.
 Besides the absolute emission amounts, we calculate our "emission intensity", i.e. the relative emissions per piece of production output.
 This provides a clearer view of improvements in efficiency, even if the absolute carbon footprint is increasing due to growth in business activity.
-From 2015 to 2016, relative emissions increased slightly from 88 g CO2e to a value of 93 g CO2e per piece of output produced (including Scope 1, 2 and 3 emissions).
+From 2016 to 2017, relative emissions increased slightly from 93 g CO2e to a value of 105 g CO2e per piece of output produced (including Scope 1, 2 and 3 emissions).
+Here, the main reason is a change in the calculation of capital goods.
+So far, the site in Zug has not been included in this calculation.
+For 2017, this was the first assessment including those figures.
+Furthermore, the changes of several emission factor to newer values

-- ✓ Absolute emissions reduced by 18% - ✓ Three successful on-site supplier audits addressing ecological issues
+✓ Absolute emissions reduced by 2% $\checkmark$ Four successful on-site supplier audits addressing ecological issues